-Inexpensive Boston hotels can save you a ton of money - and still give you a high-quality vacation and travel experience.
+Inexpensive Boston hotels can save you a ton of money - and still give you a high-quality vacation and travel experience in the city's best neighborhoods.

 Boston hotel rates routinely rank as the highest in the U.S. - even ahead of New York, LA, and San Francisco.